 Applications will only be accepted online here.

-Informational call: Optional teleconference call for interested applicants will be held on December 8th, 2014 from 2:00 – 3:00 PM EST. Register for the call here.
-A recording of the teleconference call will be made available here afterwards for those that cannot attend.
+Informational call: An optional teleconference call for interested applicants was held on December 8th, 2014 from 2:00 – 3:00 PM EST. A recording of the teleconference call is available here.

 Questions?
 Email email@example.com

 Many communities face a variety of complex issues that significantly impact health, which are often driven by multiple factors outside the public health or healthcare sectors.
 Health in All Policies (HiAP) offers an approach that seeks to address complex challenges and improve the health of all people by incorporating health considerations into decision-making processes and emphasizing the need to collaborate across sectors to achieve common goals and innovatively tackle problems.

 The webinar showcased the implementation of HiAP in three U.S. cities – Houston, Baltimore City, and San Diego - and aimed to discuss: